15 Crazy Super Bowl Betting Trends

 3) Favorites Hold a Hefty Advantage

 Favorites absolutely dominated the early Super Bowls, as only three underdogs won in the first 14 years.
-The Chiefs are currently listed as slight favorites.
+Entering Super Bowl 55, favorites are 36-18 in the big game.

 This trend has recently reversed, though …